 The Bodhisatta was once a king.
-Before he began this lifetime, an elephant living free in the forest had a large splinter in his foot.
-The wound got infected and caused him great pain, so he limped into a logging camp inhabited by a group of carpenters who cut and shaped wood that they would later use for building houses.
-The injured elephant lay down and the men, seeing the swollen foot, pulled out the wood and cleaned the wound.
+Before this lifetime began, an elephant living free in the forest got a large splinter in his foot.
+The wound got infected and caused him great pain, so he limped into a logging camp inhabited by a group of carpenters who cut and shaped the wood that they would later use for building houses.
+The injured elephant lay down and the men saw the swollen foot, pulled out the splinter, and cleaned the wound.
 Soon after, the elephant was healed.
-The elephant was so grateful to them for saving his life that he stayed at the camp to work for the carpenters: pulling trees, rolling logs, and bringing them their tools.
-The carpenters in return treated him well, sharing their food with him at meal time.
+The elephant was so grateful to them for saving his life that he stayed at the camp to work for the carpenters: pulling trees, rolling logs, and fetching tools.
+In return, the carpenters treated the elephant well, sharing their food with him at mealtime.

 The elephant trainers reported this to the king and advised him to go upriver and get this noble elephant.
-He took their advice and the carpenters agreed to give the elephant to the king, but the white elephant wouldn’t budge until the carpenters were fairly compensated.
+He took their advice, and the carpenters agreed to give the white elephant to the king, but he wouldn’t budge until the carpenters were fairly compensated.
 The king gave them six hundred thousand coins, but the elephant insisted they deserved more, so the king added a set of clothes for each man, woman, and child there.
-Finally satisfied, the elephant said good bye to his friends and left.
+Finally satisfied, he said goodbye to his friends and left.

-After he arrived in the city, the king led his new state elephant on a solemn procession and then brought him to his fully decked-out stable.
-The king treated the elephant like a friend and an equal, and soon, blessed by the white elephant’s arrival, he became ruler over the whole of India.
+The king led his new state elephant on a solemn procession around the city, then took him to his fully decked-out stable.
+The king treated the elephant like a friend and an equal, and soon, blessed by his arrival, the king became ruler over the whole of India.

-The elephant’s armor was put on and he was led out the city gate where he trumpeted majestically, scaring the invading army into retreat and saving the kingdom.
+The elephant was fitted with armor and led out the city gate where he trumpeted majestically, scaring the invading army into retreat and saving the kingdom.
 He chased after the rival king and carried him by his topknot back to the palace, dropping him in front of the Bodhisatta.

 In the Lifetime of the Buddha

-One of the Buddha’s disciples decided it was time he spent a rainy season in the forest.
-He built his hut of leaves and eagerly began to meditate.
-But after three months he had no success reaching a mystic trance and he decided to quit trying and return to the monastery, content to not progress past the moderate level of understanding he had already reached.
-The white elephant was an earlier birth of this quitter disciple, and when the Buddha learned that he had given up on the quest for salvation, he told him this story of his successful past life to motivate him to not give up in this one.
+One of the Buddha’s disciples spent a rainy season in the forest.
+He built a leaf hut and eagerly began to meditate.
+But after three months he had no success reaching insight, so he quit trying and returned to the monastery, content to progress no further than the moderate level of understanding he had already achieved.
+The white elephant was an earlier birth of this quitter disciple, and when the Buddha learned that he had given up on the quest for salvation, he told him this story of his successful past life to motivate him to not quit in this one.

 The queen and the white elephant’s father were earlier births of the Buddha’s birth mother and Sariputta, one of the Buddha’s top disciples.